 Sydney at a Glance

-The Sydney metropolitan area produces nearly a quarter of Australia’s GDP every year.
+The Sydney metropolitan area produces nearly ten percent of Australia’s GDP every year.
 Sydney is undisputedly the country’s financial hub.
-Most people working in Sydney are employed in property and business services, retail, and manufacturing, as well as health and community services.
+Most people working in Sydney find jobs in property and business services, retail, and manufacturing, as well as health and community services.
 Other major sectors are information, media and technology, creative and performing arts.

-Tourism, although not formally classified as an industry, is also a steady source of employment for many people working in Sydney.
-During the 2011/2012 season, the city welcomed 2.6 million international tourists and 7.8 million domestic visitors, and authorities are working hard to attract even more.
+Tourism, although not formally classified as an industry, is also a steady source of employment for many of those working in Sydney.
+In the year ending in March 2016, Sydney received over 3.3 million international tourists while 9.2 million domestic overnight visitors decided to travel to the city, and authorities are endeavoring to attract even more.

-However, Sydney´s economic growth – while still solid – has been slowing down lately.
-The city government needs to attract highly skilled people, e.g. from abroad, who want to give working in Sydney a go.
+However, Sydney's economic growth — while still solid — has been slowing down lately due to the lack of qualified workers.
+The city administration is currently trying to attract highly skilled people from abroad.

-Most of all these people are nowadays working in Sydney Central.
-The latter is an area comprising the Sydney Central Business District, Pyrmont-Ultimo, East Sydney, and the so-called Knowledge and Enterprise precinct around Redfern-Waterloo, Sydney University, and the Royal Prince Alfred Hospital.
+Most of the people here are working in Sydney Central.
+This area includes the Sydney Central Business District, Pyrmont-Ultimo, East Sydney, and the so-called Knowledge and Enterprise precinct around Redfern-Waterloo, Sydney University, and the Royal Prince Alfred Hospital.

 The city’s Economic Development Strategy emphasizes the importance of local “places” for business in a global economy in order to maintain the high standards that residents are accustomed to.
 The bigger picture of the city’s economy reflects this development.
 The metropolitan area is developing its own business locations, with many global firms and large numbers of overseas employees now operating and working in Sydney’s metropolitan centers.